BestTimesToVisit.com Logo

 Frequently Asked Questions

-For exploring the main island, renting a scooter is popular and offers the most freedom, but be prepared for varying road conditions.
-For longer distances or if you're not comfortable on a scooter, hiring a private car with a driver is a great option and surprisingly affordable, especially if you're traveling with a group.
-For the Gilis, it's all about boat transfers!
+For flexibility, renting a scooter is popular and affordable, but be prepared for some adventurous roads, especially outside of Kuta.
+For longer distances or if you're not comfortable on two wheels, hiring a private car with a driver is a great option; you can negotiate rates daily or for specific tours, and it's a comfortable way to see places like the Rinjani foothills or the east coast.

 What is the cheapest month to visit Lombok, Indonesia?